pavel-kirienko/opengrab_can/README.md

 OpenGrab_CAN
 ============

 CAN extension board for Electro-Permanent cargo gripper OpenGrab.
+(Under construction)